Mental Health Counselor

 About this job

-CIRCLE Mental Health Clinician/Counselor will be responsible for leveraging their knowledge and skill in identifying psychiatric symptomatology, assessment, intervention and treatment plans to the team in order to collaboratively and correctly assess the mental health of PEH’s who are the subject of CIRCLE dispatch calls.
-Upon assessing the individual, CIRCLE Mental Health Clinician/Counselor will collaboratively develop an intervention, with their teams, that is trauma informed, utilizing harm reduction that is rooted in respect and kindness.
-CIRCLE Mental Health Clinician/Counselor is responsible for utilizing evidence-based practices which validates the importance of lived experience in the ability to relate and effectively communicate with PEH’s and individuals in emotional distress resulting from mental illness, trauma, or ingested substances.
-CIRCLE Mental Health Clinician/Counselor teams are adept at listening, accurately observing, adjusting their words and body language to engage with individuals, de-escalating the energy of a situation to create a safe and calm interaction, assessing and determining if the situation requires an intervention by your team or another community partner.
+Mental Health Counselor will be responsible for leveraging their knowledge and skill in identifying psychiatric symptomatology, assessment, intervention and treatment planning to assist their teams by providing mental health services to People Experiencing Homelessness, who are the subject of CIRCLE dispatch calls.
+Upon assessing the individual, MHC will provide short-term crisis intervention, that is trauma-informed, harm reduction focused, and rooted in respect and kindness.
+MHC is responsible for utilizing evidence-based practices, which validate the importance of lived experience in the ability to relate and effectively communicate with PEH’s and other individuals in emotional distress resulting from mental illness, trauma, or ingested substances.
+MHC and the Crisis Response Team works to de-escalating high-conflict situations to create a safe and calm interaction, while assessing and determining if the situation requires further intervention by your team or another community partner.
 MHC will be supervised by CIRCLE Clinical Director who will be available remotely by phone throughout all shifts worked by MHC.

 Roles & responsibilities